UBC-MDS/dsci_522_group_8_bank_marketing_project/CONTRIBUTING.md

 This guide outlines how to participate in the Bank Marketing Campaign Analysis project.

-> ** The objective of this document is to set clear expectations for all project participants, encouraging a collaborative approach to enhancement.
-Following these guidelines helps cultivate a positive and inclusive atmosphere, ensuring a rewarding experience for both contributors and maintainers. **
+> The objective of this document is to set clear expectations for all project participants, encouraging a collaborative approach to enhancement.
+Following these guidelines helps cultivate a positive and inclusive atmosphere, ensuring a rewarding experience for both contributors and maintainers.

+**For all contributors:** We welcome all contributions to this project!
+If you notice a bug, or have a feature request, please open up an issue here.
+If you'd like to contribute a feature or bug fix, you can fork our repo and submit a pull request.
+We will review pull requests within 7 days.
+All contributors must abide by the code of conduct.(Ref: DSCI 522 Course for Milestone 1)

 ### Prerequisites
 #### Minor Changes